johnmatter/madrona-vm/docs/VM_DESIGN.md

 ## 7. Conventions and Compatibility
 To ensure the system is maintainable and extensible, we will adhere to the following conventions and compatibility strategies.
 ### Bytecode and Module Conventions
-*   **Module Registry**: The VM will maintain a central registry that maps module names (e.g., `"sine_osc"`) to internal, stable integer IDs.
+*   **Module Registry**: The VM will maintain a central registry that maps module names (e.g., `"sine_gen"`) to internal, stable integer IDs.
 The bytecode's `PROC` instruction will use this registry ID, not the patch-local `id` from the JSON file.
 This decouples the bytecode from the user's patch structure.
 *   **Port Indexing**: Within a `DSPModule`'s definition, its input and output ports will be assigned fixed, zero-based indices.
 The compiler will use these indices to map connections to the correct registers.
 The bytecode will be independent of the string names of ports.
 *   **Constants**: Constants defined in the `data` section of a module in JSON will be handled by the `LOAD_K` instruction at compile time.
 They are not handled dynamically by the `PROC` instruction.
 ### Intermediate Representation (IR) Compatibility Plan